-Takeda produced Panvitan® which was Japan's first multivittamin.
+In 1950, Takeda produced and started selling Panvitan®, which was Japan's ﬁrst multivitamin.

-Shoshisha dates back to 1923 when Chobei Takeda V started using his own money to support deserving students with ﬁnancial needs.
+In 1960, the Shoshisha Foundation was established to carry on the work of Chobei Takeda V who in 1923 started using his own money to support deserving students with ﬁnancial needs.

 Following the establishment of a manufacturing and marketing company in Taiwan in 1962, Takeda established manufacturing and marketing companies in Southeast Asia, including the Philippines, Thailand and Indonesia.
 Tianjin Takeda Pharmaceuticals Co., Ltd., established in 1994, became the ﬁrst plant in China to be certiﬁed for Good Manufacturing Practice.

-Funded with an endowment from Takeda, this foundation was established to contribute to the development of scientiﬁc technologies and culture by encouraging and supporting research in relevant ﬁelds.
+In 1963, funded with an endowment from Takeda, the Takeda Science Foundation was established to contribute to the development of scientiﬁc technologies and culture by encouraging and supporting research in relevant ﬁelds.

 In 1978, Takeda established a pharmaceutical marketing joint venture in France, followed by operating bases in Germany and Italy.